Industrial and Systems Engineering — Graduate Certificate, MISE, MISE/MBA, MS, MEM, PhD

 - Modeling and Data Analytics for Operations

-The department offers the master of industrial and systems engineering, a master of science, a master of engineering management with four options, a joint program leading to both MISE and MBA degrees, the master of engineering management, and the doctor of philosophy.
+The department offers the master of industrial and systems engineering, a master of science, a master of engineering management with four options, a joint program leading to both MISE and MBA degrees, and the doctor of philosophy.
 These programs are for students with undergraduate degrees in industrial engineering, other engineering disciplines, mathematics and sciences.

-All applicants who have an engineering degree from an ABET - accredited program with a GPA of 2.75 or higher do not have to take the GRE.
+All masters applicants who have an engineering degree from an ABET-accredited program with a GPA of 2.75 or higher do not have to take the GRE.
 Otherwise, applicants must submit Graduate Record Examination scores for the General Test except MISE/MBA applicants who may instead submit Graduate Management Admission Test scores.
-For the master's programs, applicants with an undergraduate degree in engineering from an ABET-accredited institution with a 2.75 GPA or above GPA are not required to take the GRE.
 All PhD applicants are required to take the GRE.

 Both the MISE and MS programs require a total of 31 hours of course work, which includes a one semester hour seminar class.
 The MISE is oriented toward professional practice.
 MISE students must take 9 semester hours of core courses, 12 hours of INSY electives and 9 hours of INSY-related electives.
 The MS has the same course requirements and hours except that 4-6 hours of thesis may be substituted for the same hours of elective courses.